softwaresaved/esrc-software-study/Src/ESRC.md

     detectors, Materials Processing
 -   **Uncategorised**: NA

-A project might be assigned more than one research subject, where this is the case if the project has been assigned with n subjects then each will contribute 1/n to the classification count and will be assigned a contribution of Award_amount/n to each subject.
-Taking this into account for each project, this gives a breakdown of the number of awards and amount awarded as:
+In the GtR, a project might be classified under more than one research subject.
+If this is the case then if the project has been associated with n research subjects then each will contribute 1/n to the classification count and will be assigned a contribution of Award_amount/n to each of the categories that the research subject has been associated with.
+Taking this into account for each project, this gives a breakdown of thenumber of awards and amount awarded as:

 | Category                                   | Number of awards | Number % | Award (£)   | Award % |
 |:-------------------------------------------|:-----------------|:---------|:------------|:--------|